Kritsana Daokrajai

-Kritsana Daokrajai (กฤษณะ ดาวกระจาย, born 13 March 2001) is a Thai professional footballer who plays as a centre back for Thai League 2 club Kasetsart, on loan from Buriram United.
+Kritsana Daokrajai (กฤษณะ ดาวกระจาย, born 13 March 2001) is a Thai professional footballer who plays as a centre back for Thai League 2 club Nakhon Si United, on loan from Buriram United.

 Club career

 Buriram United

 He made the team for 2018 season, after spending time in their junior team at Buriram United Academy.
 He played in Buriram United's U15 team and helped winning U15 Thailand Youth League 2015 by scoring a free kick in the championship game.
 He played in their U19 team in U19 competition Coke Cup 2017, won the lower northeast region and later the national level.

 He played in 2018 Thailand Champions Cup.
 He also made the team that compete in 2018 AFC Champions League.

 Angthong

 In 2020, Kritsana played on loan for Angthong in the Thai League 3.

 Khon Kaen

 In 2021, Kritsana played on loan for Khon Kaen in the Thai League 2.